 You can also make the packaging of the snowmen part of the activity and build it as you wrap them!

-Wrap them in sheer plastic so you can instantly see your snowman smiling back at you.
-I used recycled plastic wrapping from previous gifts.
+- Wrap them in sheer plastic so you can instantly see your snowman smiling back at you.
+I used recycled plastic wrapping from previous gifts I received.
+(Yes, I’m one of those gift wrapping hoarders that keeps ev-ery-thing).

-Add a sturdy string and you can even hang it as an ornament in your Christmas tree or as Holiday decorations around the house.
+Thanks to the string you can even hang it as an ornament in your Christmas tree.
+Or why not use them as Holiday decorations around the house.

 You can also gift these funny snowman bath bombs as stocking stuffers.
 Or package each part of the snowman individually and hide them in different parts of the house!